 Dr. Jane Ballantyne: This is Dr. Ballantyne.
 Maybe I should answer the question because I’m an anesthesiologist.
 I think the CDC guideline makes a very clear distinction between patients who have never received opiates before and patients who have been on opiates for a long time.

 And I think you’re describing a patient who’s been receiving chronic opioids.
 In which case, managing their acute pain particularly over the surgical period will be tough.
 And they probably will require high doses.

 What we’re recommending now is that as quickly as possible you get patients back to their pre-surgical regime.
 So the three to seven day recommendation applies to those patients as well.

 In which case you will consider that as part of your taper plan if your plan is to taper.
-And it's on very high doses, nowadays we would recommend that there is a taper plan in place.
-But it's acceptable to use long-acting opiates if they've already been on long-acting opiates.
-If they haven't, then it's generally advised not to use long-acting opiates.
+And for very high doses, nowadays we would recommend that there is a taper plan in place.
+But it’s acceptable to use long-acting opiates if they’ve already been on long-acting opiates.
+If they haven’t, then it’s generally advised not to use long-acting opiates.